Preview | Swansea City v Bristol City

 Remember the last time?

-Second-half goals from Michael Obafemi, Cyrus Christie and Joel Piroe saw Swansea City come from behind to complete a first league double over Bristol City since 1958 when the Robins last visited the Swansea.com Stadium in February 2022.
+Second-half goals from Michael Obafemi, Cyrus Christie and Joel Piroe saw Swansea City come from behind to complete a league double over Bristol City on the Robins’ last league visit to the Swansea.com Stadium.

-Russell Martin’s side had trailed at the break to an Andreas Weimann’s strike, but they showed great character to battle their way back into the game and claim three points that moved them above the visitors.
+Russell Martin’s side had trailed at the break to Andreas Weimann’s strike, but they showed great character to battle their way back into the game and claim three points that moved them above the visitors in the league table.

 Obafemi showed great anticipation to finish from close range early in the second half before Christie bundled in his first goal for the Swans, and his first anywhere since June 2020, to put them ahead.